The 23 best deals from Walmart’s Rollbacks and More sale | CNN Underscored

 $643 $549.99 at Walmart

-One of Dyson’s top-of-the-line models, this hoover has laser illumination, the lightest of all Dyson builds and auto mode to optimize power and run time based on the job at hand.
+One of Dyson’s top-of-the-line models, this vacuum has laser illumination, the lightest of all Dyson builds and auto mode to optimize power and run time based on the job at hand.

 KitchenAid Professional 600 Stand Mixer (Refurbished)